-Program demands require that an adequate resource stream be maintained.
-The Authority must make the hard decisions required to assure a continuing flow of resources.
+Policy Statement: Program demands require that an adequate resource stream be maintained.
+The Authority must make the hard decisions required to assure a continued flow of resources.

-It is the policy of this Authority to take whatever steps are necessary to ensure full and continued funding for the services, programs, and facilities, which the Authority is required or elects to provide.
+Rationale: It is the policy of this Authority to take whatever steps are necessary to ensure full and continued funding for the services, programs, and facilities, which the Authority is required or elects to provide.
 The Authority should actively pursue whatever legitimate revenues it can locate to support the services its constituents demand.

-The continuing economic crisis and the constraints in Sales Tax revenue has not let up.
-Cuyahoga County experienced an historic decline in Sales & Use Tax receipts in 2009.
-For RTA, Sales Tax declined 10.94%, losing nearly \$19 million in Sales Tax revenue.
+Implementation: Cuyahoga County experienced an historic decline in Sales & Use Tax receipts in 2009.
+For the Authority, Sales Tax declined 10.94%, losing nearly \$19 million in Sales Tax revenue.
 During 2010, Sales Tax receipts increased \$9 million from 2009 levels due to the additional tax on managed health care.

-Sales Tax revenue is not expected to return to the 2008 levels until 2015.
-RTA must then plan on a new base level of revenue at a reduced amount.
-Other sources of funding have the same revenue generating problems and cannot be depended upon to stabilize transit in Ohio.
+The Sales Tax was not expected to return to the 2008 levels until 2015.
+The Authority planned on a new base level of revenue at a reduced amount.

 In 2008, Governor Strickland led the way for temporary emergency funding for Ohio Transit Agencies with balances held in Metropolitan Planning Organizations (MPOs).
-As a result, the Northeast Ohio Area Coordinating Agency (NOACA), our regional MPO, made \$9.0 million available to GCRTA to lessen the impact of fuel cost increases from 2008 to 2009.
+As a result, the Northeast Ohio Area Coordinating Agency (NOACA), our regional MPO, made \$9.0 million available to RTA to lessen the impact of fuel cost increases from 2008 to 2009.
 The Authority used \$7.3 million of those funds in 2009 and the remaining \$1.7 million was utilized in 2010.
-Two grants for Congesting Mitigation and Air Quality (CMAQ) for costs associated with the HealthLine and Trolley operations were authorized for use in 2010, equaling \$6.2 million and \$0.8 million, respectively.
-Only \$1.69 million of the HealthLine funding was used in 2010, the remainder will be utilized in 2011 and 2012.
-The CMAQ funds for Trolley operations are split between 2010, \$1.96 million, and 2011, \$0.98 million.
+Two grants for Congestion Mitigation and Air Quality (CMAQ) for costs associated with the HealthLine and Trolley operations were authorized for use in 2009 and 2010, respectively. \$1.9 million of the HealthLine funding was used in 2009, \$1.7 million in 2010 and the remainder in 2011.
+The CMAQ funds for Trolley operations are split between 2010, \$1.76 million, and 2011, \$0.98 million.